lcr/lcr.github.io/_posts/2019-05-28-javascript-in-markdown.md

 ---{% endraw %}
 ```

-Finally, introduce JavaScript in the markdown file.
+Step3,introduce JavaScript in the markdown file.

 ```text
 {% raw %}{% for js in page.customjs %}